scenario-labs/model-police/README.md

     <br>
 </p>

 `model_police` library aims to help developers to deal with model and framework jungle.
 It classifies model checkpoints against model dictionaries, in order to check their class compatibility for safe loading.
-With following rule in mind: better add more model dictionaries than add more rules to a code base that mixes with data.
+With following rule in mind: better add more model dictionaries than add more rules to a code base that mixes with data and ends as a manually coded random forest.

 The model police inspector takes as input either a model `state_dict`, a checkpoint path, or a folder path containing full models.